-Paul has more than 30 years of experience across a range of global policy issues, working with international partners from around the world.
+Paul Samson is president of CIGI and has more than 30 years of experience across a range of global policy issues, working with international partners from around the world.
 He is currently focused on the transformation of the global economy through digitization, scenarios for an evolving world order and institutional global governance challenges.

 During 24 years with the Government of Canada, Paul’s positions included director general of strategic policy at the former Canadian International Development Agency and assistant deputy minister-level roles with Global Affairs Canada and with International Trade and Finance, Finance Canada.
 At the Privy Council Office, he held several positions during the tenure of three different prime ministers.
 Previously, he worked at Natural Resources Canada and Environment Canada.
-He is currently associate deputy minister with Agriculture and Agri-Food Canada.
+His last position was as associate deputy minister with Agriculture and Agri-Food Canada.

 Paul served as director for Canada, Egypt and Ethiopia at the Asian Infrastructure Investment Bank (2018–2019).
 He served as Canada’s deputy for finance at the Asia-Pacific Economic Cooperation forum from 2015 to 2019 and frequently led Canadian delegations for meetings with multilateral development banks, the International Monetary Fund, the United Nations and the Global Environment Facility.
 He was co-chair of the G20 Framework Working Group on the global economy from 2015 to 2019.
 During 2018–2019, Paul served as co-manager of the Canada-UK Policy Forum on the Modern Economy, which focused on the emerging digital economy.
 He also previously served on the Board of Directors of the Centre for International Governance Innovation.